 I have read and understand this Consent and authorize TVA to take such actions as are described herein or specified by PADS procedures.
 While I understand that UAA/UA, access to a nuclear power plant construction site and/or access to Safeguards Information is dependent upon my accepting the regulatory requirements of this program, the statements made by me in this Consent and my decision to sign this Consent are voluntary.
 The statements were not induced by any promise nor have I been subjected to any threat, duress or coercion to sign this Consent.

 The Nuclear Regulatory Commission requires that the company investigate your previous employment history and make inquiries of employers to determine whether or not there are any fitness for duty (FFD) concerns that must be explored and evaluated prior to certifying UAA or granting UA and/or granting safeguards information access.

 Answer each question by checking either Yes or No as it pertains to you.
-For each Yes answer include the specific type of issue, duration and resolution, including, but not limited to the reason for an unfavorable termination or denial of UAA/UA.
+For each Yes answer include the specific type of issue, duration and resolution, including, but not limited to the reason for an unfavorable termination or denial of UAA/UA and/or safeguards information access.
 Details may include, but are not limited to, date, name and location of the employer or potential employer involved (to whom you applied for employment), nature of the violation, any hearing, penalty imposed or other disposition.

 - violated a licensee or employer’s fitness-for-duty policy?

 - been denied or had unescorted access authorization terminated unfavorably at any place of employment or at any nuclear power plant for any reason including fitness for duty policy violation or been unfavorably terminated from any employment for a fitness-for-duty reason?